Virus Dynamics with Behavioral Responses: Introduction

-The model remains analytically tractable with heterogeneous populations, such as people facing different costs of infection due to age or health risks.
-The framework can also accommodate biased matching between types, which can capture underlying social structure or geography (as in \citealp*{birge2020controlling}).
+The model remains analytically tractable and new phenomena emerge with heterogeneous populations, such as people facing different costs of infection due to age or health risks.
+The framework can also accommodate biased matching between types, which can capture underlying social structure or geography (as in \citealp*{birge2022controlling}).
 We give a formula expressing equilibrium activity levels in terms of the current population and model parameters.
 With heterogeneity, high-risk individuals may temporarily avoid any activity because the infection risk from low-risk people is too high.
 Upon leaving the economy, high-risk individuals are reluctant to reenter and will wait until the disease prevalence is lower than when they stopped their activity.
-These differences in behavior can explain patterns in COVID-19 cases, where older populations accounted for a much smaller share of infections near the peak than early in the outbreak \citep*{malmgren2020covid}.
 The techniques used to incorporate preference heterogeneity also allow modifications to the disease mechanics, such as imperfect immunity for recovered individuals.

 We also extend our basic results on risk compensation to allow more general incentive structures.
-First, we allow strategic spillovers in social and economic activity: activity may become more or less desirable as others social distance.
+First, we allow strategic spillovers in social and economic activity: activity may become more or less desirable when others engage in more social distancing.
 Strategic complementarities amplify behavioral responses while strategic substitutes weaken behavioral responses.
-In heterogeneous populations there may be spillovers in both directions, and we characterize the strength of behavioral responses more generally.
 Second, we show that a quadratic functional form assumption in our baseline model can be relaxed.
+In general, risk compensation behavior depends on the second derivative of the utility of economic activity.
 Third, we allow for forward-looking agents who consider future social distancing and future infection risk when evaluating the value of avoiding infection today.